peteroupc/peteroupc.github.io/bernoulli.md

 6. Return 0 with probability _x_/(_y_*_i_).
 7. Add 1 to _i_ and go to step 5.

 > **Note:** When _x_/_y_ is less than 1, the minimum number of coin flips needed, on average, by this algorithm will grow without bound as &lambda; approaches 0.
-For this case in particular, see the appendix, which also shows an alternative way to implement this and other Bernoulli factory algorithms using PSRNs, which exploits knowledge of &lambda; but is not the focus of this article since it involves arithmetic.
+In fact, no fast Bernoulli factory algorithm can avoid this unbounded growth without additional information on &lambda; (Mendo 2019)<sup>[**(13)**](#Note13)</sup>.
+See also the appendix, which also shows an alternative way to implement this and other Bernoulli factory algorithms using PSRNs, which exploits knowledge of &lambda; but is not the focus of this article since it involves arithmetic.

 **Algorithm for sqrt(&lambda;).** Use the algorithm for &lambda;<sup>1/2</sup>.